-III.
+IV.
 CANDIDATE FILING PROCESS

-This section of the guide contains information regarding the filing fees for each office, the nomination petition process, forms required to file for office, how to select a ballot designation, and how to submit a candidate statement.
+This section of the guide contains information regarding the forms required to file for office, how to select a ballot designation, and how to submit a candidate statement.

 In order to become a candidate for office, candidates must file various documents with the Registrar of Voters and may have to pay certain fees.
-For the 2019 Consolidated Mail Ballot Election, candidates may request candidate filing documents beginning May 6, 2019, and must return the completed candidate filing documents by 5 p.m. on May 31, 2019.
+For the 2021 Consolidated Mail Ballot Election, candidates may request candidate filing documents beginning May 10, 2021, and must return the completed candidate filing documents by 5 p.m. on June 4, 2021.